A Functional (Monadic) Second-Order Theory of Infinite Trees: Infinite Two-Player Games

 \begin{lem} $\FSOD$ proves

 \end{lem}

 Games are equipped with a natural notion of subgame.
-In this paper we will use subgames to ease some reasoning on automata (in particular in~\S\ref{sec:sim}) and to lift to strategy notions which are more naturally defined at the level of games (see~\S\ref{sec:strat}).
+In this paper we will use subgames to ease some reasoning on automata (in particular in~\S\ref{sec:sim}), and also to more easily define certain strategies that are more naturally seen as concepts at the game level (see~\S\ref{sec:strat}).
 We only need the following weak notion of subgame.

 \begin{defi}[Subgame] We say that $\G'$ is a \emph{subgame} of $\G$ whenever the following formula holds

 \end{defi}

 \begin{rem} Let $\G = (\PL\G,\OL\G,\EGP\G,\EGO\G)$ with $\Game(\G)$.
 Then we have $\Sub(\G,\G(\gle))$, where $\G(\gle)$ stands for the game